bitpay/bitpay-checkout-for-woocommerce/readme.txt

 == Changelog ==

 = 5.3.2 =
-* fix typo "completed" for BitPay available statuses
+* Fix typo "completed" for BitPay available statuses
-* checking if there is a card before triggering empty_cart() method
+* Checking if there is a cart before triggering empty_cart() method

 = 5.3.1 =
 * Deploy to WooCommerce WordPress.org when released